section-engineering-education/engineering-education/articles/build-a-graphql-server-using-nodejs/index.md

-In present-day applications, where data plays a pivotal role, it becomes important to design systems that adapt to the ever-changing needs of the application.
-One of the primary functionalities of APIs(Application Programming Interfaces) are to be a consistent and reliable way to communicate between server and client.
+In present-day applications, data plays a pivotal role.
+It then becomes essential to design systems that adapt to the ever-changing needs of the application.
+One of the primary functionalities of API(Application Programming Interfaces) is to be a consistent and reliable way to communicate between server and client.
 GraphQL is a game-changer in this field.

 Quoting the [official website](https://graphql.org/),
 > GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.